Caitlin Clark favored in our wnba rookie of the year odds

-Twelve teams continue their battle to win the championship, and the worst of the previous season hope a budding star can help bring them there.
+Twelve teams will begin their battle to win the championship, and the worst of the previous season hope their selections from the stacked 2024 draft class can help bring them there.

 PlayerOdds